 Public health insurance is funded through the federal and/or state government.

-Medicaid is a state funded program facilitated through the Department of Social and Health Service (DSHS).
-Medicaid is funded by the Health Care Authority.
+Medicaid, now called Apple Health, is a state funded program facilitated through the Department of Social and Health Service (DSHS).
+Medicaid is funded by the Health Care Authority (HCA).
+The Washington Healthplanfinder is an online marketplace where you can shop for Medicaid.
+Please check out our Get Enrolled webpage for more information.

-WAHA Access Counselors offer free and confidential screening for Medicaid for Whatcom County residents.
-We can help you find out if you may qualify for Medicaid and help you apply and submit applications to DSHS.
-However, DSHS makes the final determination if you are eligible and administers Medicaid coverage.
-WAHA Access Counselors do not process DSHS applications.
+WAHA Access Counselors offer free and confidential screening for Apple Health for Whatcom County residents.
+We can help you find out if you may qualify for Apple Health and help you submit applications on the Washington Healthplanfinder.
+However, HCA makes the final determination if you are eligible and administers Medicaid coverage.

 Apple Health for Kids (AHK) is public health insurance (Medicaid) through the Department of Social and Health Services (DSHS).
 The income cap is very generous, and many working families qualify for coverage, either for free or with a small monthly premium.